shupershuff/Diablo2RLoader/README.md

 # Optional Script Config #
 - If you have a game path that's not the default ("C:\Program Files (x86)\Battle.net\Games\Diablo II Resurrected"), then you'll need to edit this.
-- Set your default region if you just want to mash enter instead
 - Set 'AskForRegionOnceOnly' to True if you only want to choose the region once.
+- Set your default region if you just want to mash enter instead of choosing the region.

 # Credit for things I stole: #
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87